mahmed2000/subsonic-webui/README.md

 2. Clone this repo, and `cd` in.
 3. Run `go build`, should spit out an executable binary named `subsonic-webui`, see usage

+Alternatively, replace `subsonic-webui` with `go run main.go` in Usage to skip building to a binary

 # Usage

-This expects at minimum 3 parameters set from environment variables:
+This expects 3 parameters set from environment variables:

 - SUBSONIC_SERVER: The scheme + domain for a given subsonic compatible server
 - SUBSONIC_USERNAME: The username